Appleby shines, No. 20 Florida beats Iowa in Outback Bowl

-TAMPA, Fla.
-(AP) -- Austin Appleby threw for 222 yards and two touchdowns, helping No. 20 Florida end a two-game losing streak with a 30-3 rout of No. 21 Iowa in the Outback Bowl on Monday.
+''The MVP, it goes to our guys up front, the linebackers and the coaching staff because they put me in good position to make plays. ...
+It should be a team MVP,'' Gardner said. ''Our motto is just go out there and have fun, and play our game.''

-Mark Thompson scored on an 85-yard pass play in the first half and Appleby, a graduate transfer who spent the past four seasons at Purdue, tossed a 6-yard TD pass to DeAndre Goolsby to break the game open late in the third quarter.
-Chauncey Gardner, Jr., returned the first of his two fourth-quarter interceptions 58 yards for a 24-3 lead.
+Mark Thompson scored on an 85-yard pass play in the first half and Appleby, who spent the past four seasons at Purdue, tossed a 6-yard TD pass to DeAndre Goolsby to break the game open late in the third quarter.

 Florida (9-4) rebounded from lopsided losses to archrival Florida State and No. 1 Alabama, scoring more points on Iowa (8-5) than the Hawkeyes allowed to Michigan, Illinois and Nebraska combined while ending the regular season on a three-game winning streak.

+''It was a tough day for our football team,'' Iowa coach Kirk Ferentz said. ''Our team really had a good month, they practiced and prepared well.
+I'm not sure there's a thing I'd go back and change.
+Ultimately, we didn't play well enough to come up with a victory.''

 Iowa's C.J.
-Beathard led an early field goal drive, and managed to get his team close to the end zone on two other occasions.
+Beathard led an early field goal drive and managed to get his team close to the end zone on two other occasions.
 Florida's defense stiffened both times, stopping the Hawkeyes on downs at the Gator 3 in the second quarter and forcing them to settle for a 30-yard field goal that sailed wide right midway through the third quarter.

 Appleby, who actually began his career at Purdue against Iowa, shrugged off throwing interceptions on Florida's first two drives of the day to finish 14 of 25 passing.